 AI search and chat

-Templates for the common help center article types: how-to, troubleshooting, FAQ, release note, feature overview.
+Customizable help center templates for the common article types: how-to, troubleshooting, FAQ, release note, feature overview.
 Generative AI fills in drafts.
 Templates reduce blank-page paralysis and keep formatting consistent.
+Customization features extend to branding, custom domains, and theme controls so the help center feels like the product, not a generic portal.

 Segmented access and user groups